duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/20-curriculum/20-curriculum-editing.md

 ### STANDARDS: Next Generation Science Standards (NGSS) and International Society for Technology in Education (ISTE)

+__ISTE: 1. c.__: Use technology to seek feedback that informs and improves their practice and to demonstrate their learning in a variety of ways.

 ### Assessments and Evidence of Understanding

-The student's ability to submit a pull request to alter a Duckiesky page.
+By the end of this lesson, students should be able to submit a pull request to alter a Duckiesky page.

 ### AGENDA (Brief Summary of Activities)